Search

 Composting Toilet Guide

-Step 1 Where will this toilet live?
+Where will this toilet live?

 Not sure which one fits you best?
 You can always skip ahead to Help Me Choose and we’ll work it through with you.

-Step 2 A quick look at system types
+A quick look at system types

 Self-contained composting toilets

-Best for: Tiny homes, cabins, RVs, boats and small bathrooms.
+Best for: Tiny homes, cabins, RVs, boats, and small bathrooms.

 Batch (swap-out chamber) systems

-A few chambers that you rotate over time
+A few chambers rotated over time

 Split / continuous systems

-Best for: Everyday homes, eco-homes, busy off-grid sites and higher-use builds.
+Best for: Everyday homes, eco-homes, busy off-grid sites, and higher-use builds.

 High-capacity / public-use systems

-Commercial-grade split systems and building packages
+Commercial-grade split systems and larger public facility solutions

-Best for: Huts, walking tracks, campgrounds, public parks, work sites and eco-tourism projects.
+Best for: Huts, walking tracks, campgrounds, public parks, work sites, and eco-tourism projects.

-If you’re happy to use a little power or water, electric fans, heaters or micro-flush pedestals can give you drier compost, faster processing and a “just like home” experience.
-We can help you match this to your site’s power and water supply.
+Fully off-grid setups usually lean toward waterless, non-electric toilets.
+If you are happy to use a little power or water, electric fans, heaters, or micro-flush pedestals can give you drier compost, faster processing, and a more familiar “just like home” feel.
+We can help match this to your site’s power and water reality.

 Quick recap of your composting toilet choice